mgray35/VueJsTraining/src/adv-intro/lecture.md

 3. Create a `<li/>` tag with `v-for` directive
 4. Output each member's `firstName` with handlebars

 ---

 ### Exercise: Use `v-for` with computed

 1. Create a component that outputs a single person
 2. Add property to take an object
-3. Add template to output firstname
+3. Add template to output `firstName`
-4. Replace html to use person-component for each li
+4. Replace html to use person-component for each `<li/>`
 5. Verify in the browser all member first names are listed
-6. Create a computed property in person-component for full name
+6. Create a computed property `fullName` in person-component that concatenates `firstName` and `lastName`.
 7. Change the template to use computed property
 8. Open in browser